-Many breads contain added GMO corn syrup, so their sugar content can be very high.
-Mark Hyman, M.D., claims that this additive contributes to heart disease, obesity, cancer, liver failure, tooth decay and more even in small doses.
+Many breads contain added corn syrup made from genetically modified (GMO) corn crops.
+The content of sugar is very high.
+Some experts claim this additive contributes to heart disease, obesity, cancer, liver failure, tooth decay and more even in small doses.
 Some corn syrup may even contain toxic levels of mercury, depending on the manufacturing process.

 - Citric Acid.

-This is not only a hidden GMO ingredient, it also may be a hidden source of MSG, a neurotoxin that is linked to brain tumours, diseases such as Alzheimer’s disease and Parkinson’s disease, brain damage, learning disorders and behavioral problems.
+This ingredient could be genetically modified (GMO) because it may be made from corn and may also be a hidden source of MSG.
+This chemical can also be a neurotoxin that is linked to brain tumors, diseases such as Alzheimer’s disease and Parkinson’s disease, brain damage, learning disorders, and behavioral problems depending on the sourcing.

-Wheat crops are heavily treated with pesticides and herbicides, so it’s likely that you are getting an unhealthy dose of glyphosate and GMOs with every slice of non-organic bread you eat.
-This dangerous chemical is an endocrine disruptor, causes birth defects and tumors, kills healthy gut bacteria, and is linked to autism, cancer an other illnesses.
+Wheat crops are heavily treated with pesticides and herbicides, so it’s likely that you are getting an unhealthy dose of glyphosate with every slice of non-organic bread you eat.
+This dangerous chemical is an endocrine disruptor, is linked to birth defects and tumors, kills healthy gut bacteria, and several other cancers illnesses.
 Read all about the dangers of glyphosate and RoundUp in your family’s food.